POSITION OVERVIEW – WHAT YOU’LL DO

 WHO YOU ARE

-- Detail-oriented: You are enthusiastic about grammar and spelling and take pride in being the final set of eyes for reports, newsletters, digital content, and other communications.
+- Detail-oriented: You are enthusiastic about project management and pay attention to detail.
+You are a talented writer and take pride in being the final set of eyes for newsletters, digital content, and other communications.

-- Exceptional writing skills.
+- Exceptional writing and editing skills.
 Ability to translate complex subject matter for a general audience.

 - Experience managing live and digital events.

 - Bachelor’s degree is required, advanced degree preferred.